-Like ingestion of essential oils, using essential oils during pregnancy can be a controversial topic.
-Pregnant women spend a lot of time making sure everything they put in and on their bodies is safe – as they should!
-We’re going to answer your questions and share the best ways to use essential oil during pregnancy.
+Like the ingestion of essential oils, using essential oils during pregnancy can be a controversial topic.
+Pregnant women spend a lot of time making sure everything they put in and on their bodies is safe—as they should!
+We’re going to answer your questions and share the best ways to use essential oils during pregnancy.

 Are essential oils safe for pregnancy?

 Lots of women seek out natural remedies during pregnancy because they want to avoid medications or they are off-limits.
 Essential oils have become a popular choice with women looking for alternative ways to ease the often uncomfortable symptoms of pregnancy.

-Just like essential oils pass through the layers of skin, some essential oil components may pass into the bloodstream and then the placenta where they can affect the baby.
-Those effects aren’t necessarily negative, but how essential oils might impact pregnancy has not been subject to scientific study so there’s little data about what those effects might be.
-That lack of information leads some to avoid essential oils altogether, especially during the 1st trimester, a more fragile time of pregnancy.
+Similar to how essential oils pass through the layers of skin, some essential oil components may pass into the bloodstream and then the placenta, where they can affect the baby.
+Those effects aren’t necessarily negative, but how essential oils might impact pregnancy has not been subject to scientific study, so there’s little data about what those effects might be.
+That lack of information leads some to avoid essential oils altogether, especially during the first trimester, a more fragile time of pregnancy.

-The National Association of Holistic Aromatherapy’s webpage on safety [source], a quoted passage reports that “there are no records of abnormal fetuses or aborted fetuses due to the ‘normal’ use of essential oils, either by inhalation or topical application” and “no recorded cases of miscarriage or birth defect resulting from aromatherapy massage using therapeutic applications of any essential oil.”
+The National Association of Holistic Aromatherapy’s webpage on safety [source], a quoted passage reports that “there are no records of abnormal fetuses or aborted fetuses due to the ‘normal’ use of essential oils, either by inhalation or topical application,” and another states, “no recorded cases of miscarriage or birth defect resulting from aromatherapy massage using therapeutic applications of any essential oil.”

 If you plan to use essential oils while pregnant, use caution and common sense.
-Stick with the standard safe practices and usage recommendations set by aromatherapy associations.
+Stick with the standard safety practices and usage recommendations set by aromatherapy associations.
 This is not the time to wing it and use any ol’ oil you might have sitting around.